zenstruck/foundry/docs/index.rst

 ~~~~~~~~~~~~

 If you have an initial database state you want for all tests, you can set this in the config of the bundle.
 Accepted
 values are: stories as service, "global" stories and invokable services.
+Global state is loaded before each using
+the ``ResetDatabase`` trait.
+If you are using `DamaDoctrineTestBundle`_, it is only loaded once for the entire
+test suite.

 .. configuration-block::